ryanascherr/readme-generator/assets/README.md

 ## Usage

-ergrgrg
+Please don't steal my code :)

 ## License

-This application is covered under the following license: BSD 3
+This application is covered under the following license: APACHE 2.0

 ## Contributing

-ergergrg
+Feel free to contribute!

 ## Questions

 Have questions?
-Contact this project's creator at ergergreg.
+Contact this project's creator at ryanascherr@gmail.com.

-Their GitHub profile page is github.com/efgerg.
+Their GitHub profile page is github.com/ryanascherr.